Direct Action Day: Noakhali riots

-An important sequel to Direct Action Day was the massacre in Noakhali and Tippera districts in October 1946.
-News of the Great Calcutta Riot touched off the Noakhali–Tippera riot in reaction.
+An important sequel to Direct Action Day was the massacre in Noakhali and Tipperah districts in October 1946.
+News of the Great Calcutta Riot touched off the Noakhali–Tipperah riot in reaction.
 However, the violence was different in nature from Calcutta.

 Rioting in the districts began on 10 October 1946 in the area of northern Noakhali district under Ramganj police station.
 The violence unleashed was described as "the organized fury of the Muslim mob".
-It soon engulfed the neighbouring police stations of Raipur, Lakshmipur, Begumganj and Sandip in Noakhali, and Faridganj, Hajiganj, Chandpur, Laksham and Chudagram in Tippera.
+It soon engulfed the neighbouring police stations of Raipur, Lakshmipur, Begumganj and Sandwip in Noakhali, and Faridganj, Hajiganj, Chandpur, Laksham and Chudagram in Tipperah.
 The disruption caused by the widespread violence was extensive, making it difficult to accurately establish the number of casualties.
 Official estimates put the number of dead between 200 and 300.
-After the riots were stopped in Noakhali, the Muslim League claimed that only 500 Hindus were killed in the mayhem, but the survivors opined that more than 50,000 Hindus were killed.
 According to Francis Tuker, who at the time of the disturbances was General Officer Commanding-in-Chief, Eastern Command, India, the Hindu press intentionally and grossly exaggerated reports of disorder.
 The neutral and widely accepted death toll figure is around 5000.

 According to Governor Burrows, "the immediate occasion for the outbreak of the disturbances was the looting of a Bazar [market] in Ramganj police station following the holding of a mass meeting."
 This included attacks on the place of business of Surendra Nath Bose and Rajendra Lal Roy Choudhury, the erstwhile president of the Noakhali Bar and a prominent Hindu Mahasabha leader.

 Mahatma Gandhi camped in Noakhali for four months and toured the district in a mission to restore peace and communal harmony.
 In the meantime, the Congress leadership started to accept the proposed Partition of India and the peace mission and other relief camps were abandoned.
 The majority of the survivors migrated to West Bengal, Tripura and Assam.